 He chatters something in ukrainian at Brett, and eventually I get "nie recomenducja" out of his slur.
 Brett nods and confirms: "sure, but I told you so."
 I bite in anyway, and Yura was right, it is bitter, dry and falls apart in my mouth as if I had bitten into a packet of flour.

 Using the forest as your grocery store is a practicality that takes some getting used to.
 I love eating out of the woods, it's the closest thing to childhood.
 My teeth stained purple by blackberries, I bite into another mountain fruit Yura has selected: a red, orb-like berry bunch that he says goes well in "Chai," Ukrainian for "tea."
 No Starbucks here.
 It pulls my lips into a pucker faster than a lemon, and I spit out the pit and skin on the ground.
+Near the peak of the cliff, Yura explains that the next delicacy is quite expensive in stores.
+Brett and I recognize the pea-sized, stiff, purplish balls to be juniper berries.
+The juniper branches are prickly and sting in the cold, but it's worth a handful.
+Yura slaps his stomach and explains in Ukrainian that these are good for your liver.
+Don't eat too much, they'll make you sick.

 Along the same path, Brett and I gorge ourselves on blackberries, push a dead tree down for firewood, and find a giant mushroom.
 While hauling the wood back to camp, a local man comes running up the mountain and jogs past us.
 We realize he's hiding an 8-inch Bowie knife look-a-like in his right hand as he runs past.
 Yura's machete, which looks more like a scimitar, is home-made and gruesome, but our only defense in case the mountain man has seen Deliverance.
 Yura hold up the blade handle and laughs, he shattered the blade on a tree stump.
 I munch some juniper berries and hope the wolves find us before the locals do.